 Learn more about Amy and why we think she stands out!

 Amy: From residential programming, clients can expect 24/7 support from experienced staff who are always there to help them when they’re struggling.

-Clients will have appointments with an individual therapist twice a week, dietitian twice a week, psychiatric provider once a week and medical provider once a week.
-The goals in residential are symptom interruption, nutritional and medical stabilization, and learning new coping skills to replace eating disorder behaviors when they eventually discharge back home and/or to a lower level of care.
+Clients will have appointments with an individual therapist twice a week, a dietitian twice a week, a psychiatric provider once a week, and a medical provider once a week.
+The goals in residential are symptom interruption, nutritional and medical stabilization, and learning new coping skills to replace eating disorder behaviors when they are eventually discharged back home and/or to a lower level of care.

 TEP: What’s the most common concern you hear from clients?

 Amy: I am at the front lines when clients make the decision to pursue residential treatment, so I hear many concerns!
 The most common question I get is: “How can I possibly put life obligations on hold?”